2026 Yolo Voter Education Grant – Overview

-We recognize that nonprofits are trusted partners in the geographic and demographic communities that we seek to reach with this important message.
+We recognize that nonprofits are trusted partners in the communities that we seek to reach with this important message.
 Nonprofits are also experts in these communities and have existing infrastructure for reaching them, including existing relationships, communications channels, events, etc. Our intention is that our nonprofit partners will integrate this messaging into existing activities and leverage existing assets, rather than developing complex initiatives from scratch.

 Eligibility Requirements and Criteria: